How To Kill Dust Mites In Your Mattress

 Most off-the-shelf disinfectants are capable of killing dust mites, besides other allergens and bacteria.
 When choosing a dust mite spray, it’s important to consider any negative effects it has on humans.

-Lysol is arguably the most popular brands when it comes to disinfectant.
+Lysol is arguably the most popular brand when it comes to disinfectant.
 You can spray it on the mattress and trust the ingredients in the spray to knock any dust mites off.

 Besides killing dust mites, Lysol also prevents the growth of mold and mildew, a typical sign of a humid room.
 You’ll want to keep spraying on a weekly basis to effectively contain the dust mites population.